revbayes/revbayes.github.io/home/compile_windows.md

     then save the file.

-    - If you installed Boost manually, rather than using the Cygwin package, you will need to update `src/CMakeLists.txt` to tell cmake where to find Boost.
+    - If you installed Boost manually, rather than using the Cygwin package, you will need to update `src/CMakeLists.txt` to tell cmake where to find Boost, as detailed above.

     - If you encounter problems finding specific Boost libraries (e.g. regex), a common issue is that the boost libraries have been built using a